enhancement

-If a file is created or opened in Eclipse and no encoding is specified for this file type, the default encoding of the platform is used.
+If a file is created or opened in Eclipse and no encoding is specified for that file type, the platform's default encoding is used.

-This is unsatisfactory for development that takes place in parallel on Windows and Linux.
+This is unsatisfactory for development that takes place simultaneously on Windows and Linux.

-Since at present predominantly on Windows one develops, the actual Encoding is CP-1252.
-Since this character set on Linux systems does not exist, the next better character set ISO-8859-1 is used as standard Encoding.
+Since development is currently done primarily on Windows, the actual encoding is CP-1252.
+Since this character set does not exist on Linux systems, the next-best character set, ISO-8859-1, is used as the default encoding.

 Test

-- Create a Java file outside of Eclipse in ISO-8859-1 with umlauts "äÄüÜöÖß".
+- Create a Java file outside of Eclipse in ISO-8859-1 containing umlauts such as "äÄüÜöÖß".

-- Set the workbench encoding in Eclipse to UTF-8.
+- In Eclipse, set the Workbench encoding to UTF-8.

 - View the file in Eclipse.